frankiearzu/DSMTools/readme.md

 Fully functional DSM Forward programming.
 You can setup a plane from zero.
 Currently only support radios with microcrontroller chip with good amount of RAM memory (like TX16S, Jumper T16/T18, etc)

-Working a version that will run on radios with smaller screens (128x64) and much less RAM memory, like FrSky QX7, Radimaster TX12/Zorro/Boxer.
-The intial version of this low memory has been releases on version 0.54.
+Have a limited version that will run on smaller screens (128x64) and much less RAM memory, like FrSky QX7, Radimaster TX12/Zorro/Boxer.
+This version has the name MINimalistic.
+You can navigate and change values, but you cannot setup a model from zero.

 ![flight-mode-setup](https://user-images.githubusercontent.com/32604366/230751444-be0a271d-ae94-4cec-aaff-564472ffc800.png)